microsoft/Microsoft365DSC/Modules/Microsoft365DSC/DSCResources/MSFT_O365AdminAuditLogConfig/readme.md

 Credential

 - Required: Yes
-- Description: Credentials of the SharePoint Global Admin
+- Description: Credentials of the account to authenticate with

 UnifiedAuditLogIngestionEnabled